 Equity in Media: Images Matter

 Ground-breaking research in recent years analyzing hundreds of films has shown the starkness of the problem of representation.
-It’s time to tell the whole story – women and people of color are now and have always been central characters.
 Upgrading what we see on screen is critical for changing society’s understanding of everyone’s fundamental capacity in life, including changing each individual’s expectations of and confidence in their own capabilities.

-None of us created these bias challenges that constantly emerge onscreen yet we inherit them.
-We continue to collaborate with and build on the extraordinary work of teams that have developed groundbreaking analysis and tools in this space.
-Other leaders in this space include Geena Davis Institute (GDI) on Gender in Media, Dr. Shri Narayanan, Dr. Stacy Smith, Google, NSF, MAKERS, Polygraph.cool, and more.
+We collaborate with extraordinary teams that have developed groundbreaking analysis and tools in this space, including Geena Davis Institute (GDI) on Gender in Media, Dr. Shri Narayanan, Dr. Stacy Smith, Google.org, NSF, MAKERS, Polygraph.cool, and more.
+(Please email us if you are working on this topic: email@example.com)

-In 2017-2018, shift7continues many of these collaborations and has seen catalytic engagement around “Images Matter” with broad integration into the Time’s Up movement including Megan Smith’s role as a co-captain of the Time’s Up Storytelling team.
-This work builds on over fifteen years of leadership on Visibility Insights (see list at bottom of this section).
+This year, shift7 has seen catalytic engagement around “Images Matter” with broad integration into the Time’s Up movement including Megan Smith’s role as a co-captain of the Time’s Up Storytelling team.
+This work builds on over fifteen years of leadership on Visibility Insights (see list at bottom of this page).

 Entertainment media shapes public perceptions about who does what in our society and economy.
 Today the U.S. has over 600,000 jobs open in high tech, and we will have over 2 million unfilled STEM jobs – nearly half in computer science – by 2020.
 It’s proven that “if you can see it you can be it” works for helping anyone see themselves in a professional role if they see it on screen.
 Now consider this: a recent study showed that “after watching more than 85 hours of popular TV shows and movies, viewers would have only seen a single instance of computer science involving a Latina, Black and mixed race female character.”

-We can look to the success of other industries like the Association of National Advertisers #SeeHer initiative, which some of the shift7 team helped catalyze.
-The advertising industry has already begun using data science to eliminate objectification and bias against women in both their ad content and the content their ads support.
+We can look to success in other industries like the Association of National Advertisers #SeeHer initiative, which some of the shift7 team helped catalyze.
+The advertising industry has begun using data science to eliminate objectification and bias against women in both their ad content and the content their ads support.

 Diverse films that pass the Bechdel Test aren’t just more true to life – they also make more money.
 There is a huge opportunity to identify what “hidden heroes” stories are in development and to craft strategies to get more on screen – both as leads in films like Hidden Figures, and to add the missing characters in most films.
 The shift7 team continues driving progress in these areas today through a range of collaborations and partnerships.